boimford/boimford/README.md

 [ Hamha! ]

-I am Rory, but you can call me Boims :33
+I am Ham, but you can call me Boims :33